lyogavin/airllm/README_en.md

 #### How to reproduce our training

-Anima 33B model could be reproduced fully with the following steps：
+Anima 33B model could be reproduced fully with the following steps(tested on single GPU environment of 1x80GB H100, or multi-GPU of 2xA100 40GB)：

 ```bash
 # 1. install dependencies